The governing body of each school decides on the uniform policy or dress code and appearance policy.

 Pupils eligible for free school meals can apply for the PDG grant for the September 2020/21 school year, if, in September 2020, they are:

-- entering reception class or year 3 of maintained primary schools
+- entering reception class or years 1, 3 or 5 of maintained primary schools

 Funding is also available to all looked-after children of compulsory school age.

 In a change from the previous arrangements, the local authority in which the looked-after child attends school is responsible for using the grant.